sap-tutorials/Tutorials/tutorials/xsa-create-user-provided-anonymous-service/xsa-create-user-provided-anonymous-service.md

 ## Details
 ### You will learn
-This tutorial will walk you through the integration of a non `HDI-managed` database, such as a replicated database, into an HDI container and how to access it using a SQL anonymous connection.
+This tutorial will walk you through the integration of a non `HDI-managed` database, such as a replicated or ABAP database, into an HDI container and how to access it using a SQL anonymous connection.

 ### Time to Complete
 **15 Min**